SillyEndless/vector_field_control/README.md

-## Vector field control (Distance field):
+## Vector field control (Alpha function from radial basis):

-The node `vec_field_dist.py` is used to control the robot to follow a path represented by a parametric equation.
-The field uses the Euclidean distance.
+Similar to the previous case, the node `vec_field_radial.py` is used to control the robot to follow a path represented as the zero level set of a function alpha.
 It requires the global pose of the robot.
-The parametric rquation is provides with two strings.
+The main difference is that the alpha function is now numerically estimated given a sequence of points.

+Note: this implementation considers an open path.
+When the robot reaches the end of the path it will stop.

 ### Topics